lookdeepu/PowerBIDemo/Power BI.md

 ## Why Power BI ?

 ● Its Microsoft, hence user-friendly

 ● Drag and Drop elements (No coding)

-● In-built Machine Learning modules
+● In-built Machine Learning modules using R and Python Script

 ● Mobility